cmbant/CAMB/README.rst

 If you want to work on the code, you can also just install in place without copying anything using::

-    python setup.py make
     pip install -e . [--user]

 You will need gfortran 6 or higher installed to compile.
 Binary files for Windows are also provided, so these are used instead if no gfortran installation is found on Windows machines.
-If you have gfortran installed, "python setup.py make" will build the Fortran library on all systems (including Windows without directly using a Makefile).
+If you have gfortran installed, "python setup.py make" (and other standard setup commands) will build the Fortran library on all systems (including Windows without directly using a Makefile).

 The python wrapper provides a module called "camb" documented in the `Python CAMB documentation <https://camb.readthedocs.io/en/latest/>`_.